antenna2/cebik/README.md

 The Cebik website style and layout is very dated by today's standards, it appears most of the pages were created with HTMLed Pro which dates back to the 90s, some from Word documents, and others possibly written by hand in a text editor.

 - Some missing/orphaned modeling, VHF, and wire antenna content found and added.
-- For better readability, background [image](content/images/lightppr.gif) replaced with similar solid background color, preformatted text no longer bold and has a different background color set with borders.
+- For better readability, background [image](content/images/lightppr.gif) replaced with similar solid background color, pre-formatted text no longer bold and has a different background color set with borders.
 - De-duplicated symposiums and magazine articles, linked original HTML pages the PDFs were created from.
 - Broken internal links have been fixed, and where possible external broken links have been updated with copies stored by the Internet Archive.
 - The online Moxon Rectangle calculator has been updated and moved to the top of the page.